Part-Time Student Aid

 - Download the form here: Part-time Loan and Grant Application.
 Scroll down to the “Apply for part-time student grants and loans” section.

-- Submit the completed application and supporting documents to the appropriate Provincial Student Aid branch for assessment.
-We will include instructions when we send the application back to you.
+- After we return your application, print the PDF, sign Section C in ink, and submit the completed application with supporting documents to the appropriate Provincial Student Aid branch for assessment.

 *Students from Alberta, British Columbia or Ontario need to complete a provincial part-time application form.
-Visit the Out-of-Province Student Aid page for a link to your provincial student aid branch.
+Visit Out-of-Province Student Aid for a link to your provincial student aid branch.

 Course Load Requirements